Neethu9074/carbon/docs/TROUBLESHOOTING.md

   - Unit? `unit1`
 - Alternatively, you can select in the `Environment?` question the environment `K8s Test (heliconia)` or run `TARGET=heliconia yarn run dev` as a short cut.
 - After a minute, a window should open in your browser for `https://local-instana.instanatest.rocks:4000/`, terminal output should clear, and it should display that same url and that everything is ok (No issues found.)...(or not).

+## Having trouble to access Pink UI
+Sometimes, when accessing the Pink UI, you may encounter the "Ooops" screen.
+Try one of the following approaches to see if the issue can be resolved:
+1. Sign in directly via https://test-instana.pink.instana.rocks/auth/signIn?returnUrl=https://test-instana.pink.instana.rocks/.
+2. Run TARGET=test yarn dev in ui-client, which should bring up https://local-instana.pink.instana.rocks:4000/#/home (or you can open it manually).
+Use the Pink UI username and password to log in.
+Then in the same browser window, open https://test-instana.pink.instana.rocks/.